Are you or a loved one looking for a sober living program? Give us a call! 424-327-4614

 Addiction Played a Role

 Toradol, while not an opioid, is extremely dangerous when not used as directed.
-It’s generic name is ketorolac.
+Its generic name is ketorolac.
 Ketorolac is a prescription nonsteroidal anti-inflammatory drug.
 It is known to cause heart attacks and strokes when used in amounts higher than recommended.
 It has also been recognized as worsening injuries such as concussions, despite its ability to treat the associated pain.

 While the NFL has issued recommendations that their doctors decrease the use of Toradol, a Bleacher Report article argues that the medication is still a prevalent part of the football community.